Structured fillings

 Traditional structured packing

-Structured packing is the most widely used structured packing worldwide, owing to its unique hydraulic and transport characteristics.
-It has a proven record of excellent performance in columns up to 15 m in diameter.
+Structured packing is the most widely used type of structured packing worldwide, owing to its unique hydraulic and transport characteristics.
+It has a proven track record of excellent performance in columns up to 15 metres in diameter.

 Features: